Newton-School/Counter-React-Redux-BoilerPlate/README.md

  - [ ] '+' will increase counter by 1
  - [ ] '-' will decrease counter by 1
  - [ ] '+' and '-' button should be visible.
- - [ ] display current counter value inside a tag which have attribute data-TestId='counter'
+ - [ ] display current counter value inside a tag which have attribute data-testid='counter'